aetperf/aetperf.github.io/_posts/WP_2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 ## Monthly air quality from 2018 to 2020

-We already have the data for 2020, so we now fetch the data for the same range of days (january 1 to may 22), but for 2018 and 2019.
-The data from previous years (<2018) does not seem to be available on the web service.
+We already have the data for 2020, so we now fetch the data for the same range of days - january 1 to may 22 - but for 2018 and 2019.
+The data from previous years, prior to 2018, does not seem to be available on the web service.

 ```python